Clément Huart: Biography

 The son of a lawyer, Clément Huart began studying Arabic at fourteen with Armand Caussin de Perceval.
 Graduated in Arabic, Persian, Turkish and modern Greek at the École des langues orientales, he continued his studies at the École pratique des hautes études, where he wrote his thesis, which was a translation of the Traité des termes relatifs à la description de la beauté by Chéref-Eddîn Râmi (Bibliothèque de l'EPHE, fasc.
 25, 1875).

-After he joined the Ministère des affaires étrangères, he was sent as a student-dragoman to the Consulate of France in Damascus (1875–1878) and was later consul in Istanbul (1878–1898).
+After he joined the Ministry of Foreign affairs, he was sent as a student-dragoman to the Consulate of France in Damascus (1875–1878) and was later consul in Istanbul (1878–1898).
 After the death of Charles Schefer (1898), he held the Chair of Persian at the École des langues orientales, where Henri Massé succeeded him (1886–1969).
 In 1908 he was appointed Director of Studies for Islam and the religions of Arabia at the EPHE.

 In January 1919, he was elected a member of the Académie des Inscriptions et Belles-Lettres, of which he became president in 1927.
 He also was a member of the Société Asiatique (1898, vice-president 1916–1926) and of the Académie des sciences coloniales, president of the Société de linguistique (1903–1904, 1918) and of the Société d'ethnographie.